kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

    ```
    but the PV status is not updated yet.
    From now on, the new Pod will be scheduled to nodes with `provider.com/disktype.cloud_essd: available`,
-   maybe they will stuck in `ContainerCreating` state until the modification finishes.
+   and may get stuck in a `ContainerCreating` state until the modification finishes.
-6. external-resizer go back to step 3, retries until `in_progress` is set to false.
+6. external-resizer goes back to step 3 and retries until `in_progress` is set to false.
-7. external-resizer update the PV status to indicate the modification is successful.
+7. external-resizer updates the PV status to indicate the modification is successful.

 ### Notes/Constraints/Caveats (Optional)